The Host of Heaven

 Elijah, 1Kings 19:7; 2Kings 1:3, 15

 Joshua, the high priest, Zechariah 3:6.

-The angel of ADONAI is distinguished in Scripture from other angels.
-Note the definite article "the" as opposed to "an angel of ADONAI."
-In these encounters the Malak-YHVH delivers a message in the first person with the voice of divine authority and particularly as the one who made the covenant with Israel.
+The Angel of ADONAI is clearly distinguished in Scripture from other angels.
+In these encounters He delivers a message of revelation in the first person with the voice of divine authority and particularly as the one who made the covenant with Israel.
 While Malak-YHVH might designate a special status, such as an aide-de-camp to a modern commanding general of military forces, many interpreters recognize in this name a pre-incarnate visitation of the Son of God.
 After all, Yeshua is ADONAI (John 8:58).
 For an excellent treatment of this subject see Asher Intrater, Who Ate Lunch With Abraham?: A Study of the Appearances of God in the form of a Man in the Hebrew Scriptures; Revive Israel Media, 2011.

 In the Beginning